-The intricate network of nerves, tissues, blood vessels and supporting structures that make up the body must be repaired correctly to prevent complications and help you function at your best.
-Microsurgery is a term used to describe surgical procedures completed with a surgical microscope to successfully repair blood vessels and nerves as small as one millimeter in diameter.
+The intricate network of nerves, tissues, blood vessels and supporting structures that make up the body, must be repaired correctly to prevent complications and help you function at your best.
+Microsurgery is the term used to describe surgical procedures completed with a surgical microscope to successfully repair blood vessels and nerves as small as one millimeter in diameter.

-At the Arizona Center for Hand Surgery in Phoenix, our surgeons have years of experience repairing complex injuries through microsurgery.
+At the Arizona Center for Hand to Shoulder Surgery in Phoenix, our surgeons have many years of experience repairing complex injuries through microsurgery.

 When is Microsurgery Used?